openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     :alt: Scene preview screen.
     :align: center

-On the left hand side, you will see **Available Scenes**, which are images that will not be included in the mosaic but can be added to it.
-If you have removed an image and would like to re-add it or if there are additional scenes you would like to add, hover over the image and click :code:`Add`.
+On the leftmost side, you will see **Available Scenes**, which are images that will not be included in the mosaic but can be added to it.
+If you have removed an image and would like to re-add it, or if there are additional scenes you would like to add, hover over the image and select :code:`Add`.

--   Once you are satisfied with the selected imagery for a given area, click :code:`Close` in the bottom right corner.
+-   Once you are satisfied with the selected imagery for a given area, select :code:`Close` in the lower-right corner.
 -   You can then select different scenes (represented by the circles) and evaluate the imagery for each scene.

 .. figure:: ../_images/workflows/area_estimation/select_scenes_1.png
-    :alt: Select scenes screen showing one available scene and 3 selected scenes
+    :alt: Select scenes screen showing one available scene and 3 selected scenes.
     :width: 450
     :align: center